genomicsclass/book/pages/pca_motivation.md

 ![Distance computed with just one dimension after rotation versus actual distance.](figure/pca_motivation-approx dist-1.png)

-The distance computed with just the one dimensions provides a very good approximation to the actual distance and provides a very useful dimension reduction: from 2 dimensions to 1.
+The distance computed with just the one dimensions provides a very good approximation to the actual distance and a very useful dimension reduction: from 2 dimensions to 1.
 This first dimension of the transformed data is actually the first _principal component_.
 This idea motivates the use of principal component analysis (PCA) and the singular value decomposition (SVD) to achieve dimension reduction more generally.

-### Important Note on a Difference to Other Explanations
+#### Important note on a difference to other explanations

 If you search the web for descriptions of PCA, you will notice a difference in notation to how we describe it here.
-This mainly stems from the fact that it is more common to have rows represent units; hence,  in the example shown here $$Y$$ would be transposed to be an $$N \times 2$$ matrix.
+This mainly stems from the fact that it is more common to have rows represent units.
+Hence, in the example shown here, $$Y$$ would be transposed to be an $$N \times 2$$ matrix.
 In statistics this is also the most common way to represent the data: individuals in the rows.
-However, for practical reasons, in genomics it is more common to represent units in the columns; for example, genes are rows and samples are columns.
+However, for practical reasons, in genomics it is more common to represent units in the columns.
+For example, genes are rows and samples are columns.
 For this reason, in this book we explain PCA and all the math that goes with it in a slightly different way than it is usually done.
 As a result, many of the explanations you find for PCA start out with the sample covariance matrix usually denoted with
 $$\mathbf{X}^\top\mathbf{X}$$ and having cells representing covariance between two units.
-However, for this to be the case we need the rows of $$\mathbf{X}$$ to represents units.
-So in our notation above you would have to compute, after scaling, $$\mathbf{Y}\mathbf{Y}^\top$$ instead.
+Yet for this to be the case, we need the rows of $$\mathbf{X}$$ to represents units.
+So in our notation above, you would have to compute, after scaling, $$\mathbf{Y}\mathbf{Y}^\top$$ instead.

 Basically, if you want our explanations to match others you have to transpose the matrices we show here.